aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/licensing/_index.md

 ### **How to Apply a License from Disk or Stream**

-The easiest way to set a license, is to put the license file in the same folder as that of Aspose.Cells.dll and specify just the file name without its path.
+The easiest way to set a license is to put the license file in the same folder as Aspose.Cells.dll and specify just the file name without its path.

 {{< highlight csharp >}}